 The more balanced your parenting is after the divorce, the better your child will adjust as time goes on.
 This means remaining authoritative and assuming a disciplinary role with your child, while at the same time maintaining age-appropriate expectations.
 Research has found that one of the very best indicators of a child’s ability to adjust following a divorce is the parents’ psychological health, so it is important to establish healthy personal and parent-to-child boundaries early on.

 If you are looking to execute your divorce as smoothly as possible for the sake of everyone involved, including your children, consider speaking with a skilled Kane County divorce attorney today for guidance.
-Call Shaw Family Law, P.C at 630-584-5550 for a personal consultation.
+Call Shaw Sanders, P.C., P.C at 630-584-5550 for a personal consultation.